High Protein Chicken Mac and Cheese

 If you’re anything like me, once you’ve nailed a solid high-protein mac ‘n cheese, the fun really begins with customized flavors.
 Here are a few of my favorites:

 - Hot honey – Try drizzling a couple of tablespoons of hot honey over the top right after baking.
-The sweet heat pairs perfectly with the salty pancetta and sharp cheddar.
+The sweet heat pairs perfectly with the salty pancetta and cheddar.

 Definitely.
-You can leave out the chicken and pancetta and still have a great-tasting mac and cheese.
+You can leave out the chicken and pancetta and still have a great-tasting baked mac and cheese.
 Feel free to add cooked vegetables like broccoli, cauliflower, or spinach.

 Absolutely!
 Just use your favorite gluten-free pasta –something sturdy like chickpea or lentil pasta holds up well and adds even more protein.

 Yes!
 You can assemble the mac and cheese up to a day in advance, and keep it covered tightly in the fridge.
 Just let it sit at room temperature for 10-15 minutes before baking.
+I always shred the chicken the night before assembling to make prep even easier.

 Serving suggestions